-Now Accepting Students for Intensive Summer Social Learning Programs
+3 Spots Left for High School level Intensive Summer Social Learning Programs

-We are currently accepting referrals for our Summer 2019 Social Learning program for middle and high school age students (There is a wait-list for our elementary school age program).
+We are accepting referrals for our Summer 2019 Social Learning program for high school age students.
 Based upon the treatment model used in our School Year Programs, we focus on the same set of behaviors and skills (executive function, pragmatic language, social competence, daily living, academic readiness, and environmental awareness).
 In summer, however, the learning experience occurs in the community rather than office-based settings.
 Parent orientation sessions, support and education is provided as well.
 All groups meet from 9am-4pm.
 See below for details.

 In all of our summer programs, the students spent about 20% of the time in the office and 80% of the time out in the community.
 We do this in order to provide real-life opportunities to practice executive function, pragmatic skills, and social competence as part of our program model: